shafeehhecker/HaulSync-FTL/README.md

 ## 🙏 Acknowledgements

 Part of the HaulSync open-source logistics ecosystem.
-Built with ❤️ for the freight community.
+Built to democratise tech for logistics.